Norahtaylor/Norahtaylor/README.md

 - 🎵 I love coding while listening to Deep House music.
 - ⭐ When I'm not coding I enjoy reading in the park, swimming, and trying unique food.

-💻  I'm working on aditional features for my dating app, Git Committed, at www.git-committed-app.herokuapp.com
+💻  I'm working on aditional features for my dating app, Git Committed.
 - Building Git Committed on React Native
 - Live chat
 - Geolocation